ViciousSquid/diceroll/README.md

 - Save the last 5 roll results to a file
 - Retrieve the last 5 roll results
 - Enable or disable roll saving
-- Set/Get the dice colour for dice animation (red, white, blue, black)
+- Set/Get the dice colour for dice animation (red, white, blue, black & custom)
 - Perform dice rolls with animated visualizations (optional, requires Pygame)

 ## How this is used